Home » Pre-Holiday Warning: Take Caution When Posting Your Holiday Plans & Photos

 Are all your “friends” actual friends?

 This is a good time of the year to check your social account privacy settings.
-Ensure you are locked down to show detailed personal updates only to those whose friend requests you’ve accepted.
+Ensure you are locked down so that only those whose friend requests you’ve accepted can see your detailed personal updates.

-And even then, are all those “friends” indeed those you would trust with your physical location or personal status?
+And even then, are all those “friends” indeed the ones you would trust with your physical location or personal information?
 Maybe consider unfriending those with whom you are not actively engaged.
-You cannot know for sure if those you do not know are trustworthy.
+You cannot know for sure whether those you do not know are who they say they are or trustworthy.

 Why expose yourself to strangers just for a high friend count?
 Think quality over quantity.